folucode/Rave-PHP-integration/README.md

 # Rave-PHP-integration
-An application to show to use rave payment system in PHP
+An application to show how to use rave payment system in PHP